WhaleJ84/config_displays/README.md

 ## Features

 - ~~Entirely self-contained within one script, with no need to create external files.~~ Only uses one additonal file needed to confirm abnormal aspect ratios.
-Wil be removed if I can find a more efficient solution.
+Will be removed if I can find a more efficient solution.
 - Dynamically fetches outputs and resolutions, allowing for compatibility across multiple systems.
 - Includes aspect ratio algorithm to figure out the ratio of any resolution, something that xrandr does not do.
 - Only shows relevant resolutions on first pass, presenting the user with resolutions in their default aspect ratio.